Toggle menu

 The library services aims to have a varied selection of stock available to our customers and add more content to increase the collection on a monthly basis.
 Stock suggestions can be made by emailing library.info@westlothian.gov.uk (opens new window).
 Please provide the details of the title you would like to suggest and why you feel it would be a worthwhile addition to stock.
 All recommendations will be considered, however as we operate within a small budget it may not be possible to purchase all suggested items.

-Digital e-books of the month
+Digital books of the month

-Multiple copies available to download FREE from 1st October.
+Multiple copies available to download FREE from 1st April

-Digital Book of the Month 2
+Digital magazine of the month

 Adult e-Library